-Catalogue photography can include food, fashion or everyday products such as groceries and books.
-However, which ever product you’re shooting, there are some important tips to follow so you can transform your shots into professional-looking catalogue photos:
+Catalogue photography can include food, fashion, or everyday products, such as groceries and books.
+Whichever product you’re shooting, there are some important tips to follow so you can transform your shots into professional-looking catalogue photos.

-Lighting – It’s vital you get this right in catalogue photography as poor lighting can make the image look amateur and the product look inferior.
+It’s vital you get this right in catalogue photography as poor lighting can make the image look amateur and the product look inferior.
 Determining the right lighting will depend on what you’re photographing.
 Organic food, for instance, often looks better in natural light so shooting outside, preferably on an overcast day when there’s not so much glare, will create a softer effect and help you get clearer shots.
-On the other hand if you were shooting beach fashion then a sunny day would be more appropriate in helping to create the right scene.
-A camera’s built-in flash can give off unnatural light and unwanted shadows so make sure you switch it off at the outset.
+On the other hand, if you were shooting beach fashion, a sunny day would be more appropriate in helping to create the right scene.
+A camera’s built-in flash can give off unnatural light and unwanted shadows, so make sure you switch it off at the outset.

-Background – You’ll need a clear focus on the product so choose a background that enhances it.
+You’ll need a clear focus on the product so choose a background that enhances it.
 A busy or detailed background will draw attention away from the product and its features.
-Using a white or clear background, or turning your camera to aperture mode to get a greater depth of field will vastly improve your photos and really make the product stand out.
+Using a white or clear background or using a wide aperture to get a greater depth of field will vastly improve your photos and really make the product stand out.

-Camera equipment – Tripods give you stability and prevent any blur in catalogue photography – especially if you shoot the product up close.
+Tripods give you stability and prevent any blur in catalogue photography, especially if you shoot the product up close.
 For close up shots, it’s recommended to use a special macro lens which is specifically designed for this purpose, letting you get in much closer than normal lenses do.

-Composition – To achieve the ideal composition arrange your product in a position that gets the viewers attention.
-Use the rule of thirds principle which is based on dividing your image into nine equal squares and then add your product to one of the four points where the lines intersect.
-This helps create a well-balanced shot and lets the viewers eyes move naturally through the image.
+To achieve the ideal composition, arrange your product in a position that gets the viewer’s attention.
+Use the rule of thirds principle, which is based on dividing your image into nine equal squares, and then add your product to one of the four points where the lines intersect.
+This helps create a well-balanced shot and lets the viewer’s eyes move naturally through the image.
 Most cameras’ LCD screens have a function which lets you divide up the image into these nine squares.

-Post editing – There’s always more you can do to enhance your image.
-Photo editing software, such as Photoshop, can improve various elements of catalogue photography by letting you enrich the colours, crop the image more closely around the product, remove any imperfections from the photo or adjust the exposure.
+There’s always more you can do to enhance your image.
+Photo editing software, such as Photoshop, can improve various elements of catalogue photography by letting you enrich the colours, crop the image more closely around the product, remove any imperfections from the photo, or adjust the exposure.